The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 All the governments of the major industrialized nations take the automotive industry very seriously.
 It may not be the most important industry, but it is very important.
 Mobility is strategic.

-For me, the last point is the most important when it comes to finding answers to the challenges: what would happen to many laws if legislators had a better understanding of the complexities of the automotive supply chain?
+For me, the last point is the most important when it comes to finding answers to the challenges: what would happen to many laws if legislators had a better understanding of the complex interrelationships of the automotive supply chain?
 Are customs barriers for cars from China an advantage for Europe?
 Who will develop the technical solutions for decarbonization, SDV, battery technology?
-Who will shape EU geopolitical and industrial policy in such a way that access to raw materials is secured and energy is available infinitely and almost free of charge?
+Who will shape EU geopolitics and industrial policy in such a way that access to raw materials is secured and energy is available infinitely and almost free of charge?

 The current generation has brought us this far.
 A lot is changing now.
 The world of 2030 will look very different from the world we have known until then.
 We need new skills and new approaches to meet these challenges.